 What You Need to Know About Paying Taxes If Self-Employed

-If you're self-employed in a home business, or work as an independent contractor or freelancer, you don't have an employer withholding and sending taxes to the IRS, so it's possible you'll be required to pay estimated tax.
+If you are self-employed in a home business or work as an independent contractor or freelancer, you don't have an employer withholding and sending taxes to the IRS or to your state, so it's possible you are required to pay estimated tax.

 You must pay estimated tax for the current tax year if both of the following apply:

 - You expect to owe at least $1,000 in tax for the current tax year after subtracting any withholding and refundable credits.